sovaai/chatKit-lib/docs/components/sender.md

 ### Languages <a name="custom_languages"></a>
-To call the [langugeAPI](https://github.com/sovaai/chatKit-lib/blob/master/docs/apimethods/languageAPI.md "description of method") with event `changeSender` it's allows you to choose and overwrite values in chosen language packet and chosen key in [Languages](#conf_languages), on which component `Header` is based.
+To call the [langugeAPI](https://github.com/sovaai/chatKit-lib/blob/master/docs/apimethods/languageAPI.md "description of method") with event `changeSender` it's allows you to choose and overwrite values in chosen language packet and chosen key in [Languages](#conf_languages), on which component `Sender` is based.

 ```javascript
 import { ckAPIMethods } from "sova-chatkit"